US Cash Products-Abundant supplies push gasoline down

 Cycle 2 Chicago gasoline fell 2.00 cents a gallon to 1.00/2.00 cents over October RBOB gasoline futures, while Group Three gasoline fell 1.60 cents to 7.50/8.25 cents over futures, after trading earlier at 8.75 cents over.

 ULSD differentials in both Group Three and Chicago markets were steady on Tuesday at 4.00 cents and 3.50 cents over October heating oil futures, respectively.
-(Reporting by Jeffrey Kerr and Selam Gebrekidan in New York and Kristen Hays in Houston; Editing by Alden Bentley and Andrea Evans)
+(Reporting by Jeffrey Kerr and Selam Gebrekidan in New York and Kristen Hays in Houston; Editing by Alden Bentley)

 * Says co's Hong Kong-based unit plans to use 50.5 million yuan to buy shares in JAKKS Pacific Inc, and will own 6.92 percent stake in it after transaction